 And her choice of Russian hat on a visit to Moscow in February emulated Mrs Thatcher’s fashions three decades earlier.

-She backs the policy and said she has worked closely with the Home Secretary on it.
+Rwanda asylum policy: She backs the policy and said she has worked closely with the home secretary on it.

-The Foreign Secretary has pledged to increase defence spending to 3% of GDP by 2030 and strengthen the intelligence services.
+Defence spending: The foreign secretary has pledged to increase defence spending to 3% of GDP by 2030 and strengthen the intelligence services.

-Is she committed to reaching net zero emissions by 2050?
-Yes, but she would pause green levies on domestic energy bills.
+Climate change: Ms Truss has said she is committed to reaching net zero emissions by 2050, but would pause green levies on domestic energy bills.